Brahim-gz/process-scheduling-simulator/README.md

    npm start
    ```

-## Usage Instructions
+## Usage

-1. Start both the backend and frontend servers.
+💡Start both the backend and frontend servers.

-2. Access the simulator through the frontend interface in your web browser (default: `http://localhost:3000`).
+💡Access the simulator through the frontend interface in your web browser (default: `http://localhost:3000`).

-3. Enter process details such as arrival time, priority, and execution time.
+💡Enter process details such as arrival time, priority, and execution time.

-4. Submit the data to view an optimized schedule and related details.
+💡Submit the data to view an optimized schedule, dynamic animations, and performance metrics such as average waiting time.

+💡Reset the queue as needed to start new simulations.